KostyantynPanchenko/spring-boot-efficient-dockerfile/README.md

 FROM eclipse-temurin:17-jre-alpine

 # Create a non-root group and user with specific IDs
-RUN addgroup --system SpringGroup && adduser --system SpringGroup --ingroup SpringGroup
+RUN addgroup --system SpringGroup && adduser --system SpringUser --ingroup SpringGroup
 # Set the user to run the application
 USER SpringUser